 Philips has manufactured millions of Bi-Level PAP, CPAP, and mechanical ventilator devices utilizing PE-PUR sound abatement foam.
 According to the company, most of the affected devices are included in the first-generation DreamStation product line.
 According to Philips, the recently launched the DreamStation 2 will not have these risks since it does not have use the foam.

-As information is still developing for the CPAP, BiPAP and ventilator devices, Childers, Schlueter & Smith is not currently evaluating these potential cases.
-However, those injured can stay updated by revisiting our website as research develops regarding this issue.
-Contact us by using our contact form here, or give us a call at 404-419-9500.
+As information is still developing for the CPAP, BiPAP and ventilator devices, those injured can stay updated by revisiting our website.
+If you feel you may have been injured, contact us by using our contact form here.
+You can also give us a call at 404-419-9500.